HI-CHI Board of Directors

 Clinical Informatician, Naturopathic Physician

 Dr. Pomeroy was the Project Manager for HI-CHI from 2012-2014.
 In 2013 she completed graduate work in Biomedical Informatics under full ONC scholarship at Oregon Health and Sciences University.
 Dr. Pomeroy has been a Hawai‘i licensed naturopathic physician since 1989 and practiced in Kamuela, Hawai‘i from 1989 to 2001.
 She attended naturopathic medical school at the National College of Naturopathic Medicine in Portland, Oregon.
-From 2003-2012, she worked extensively to address county and statewide public health and food policy initiatives for childhood obesity and agriculture.
+From 2003-present, she has worked extensively to address county and statewide public health and food policy initiatives for childhood obesity, agriculture, and chronic disease self-management.

 Tonya Tyler, Secretary/Treasurer, Board of Directors